openstack/ironic/doc/source/contributor/dev-quickstart.rst

     # interfaces, most often power and management:
     #IRONIC_ENABLED_MANAGEMENT_INTERFACES=ipmitool,fake
     #IRONIC_ENABLED_POWER_INTERFACES=ipmitool,fake
-    # The 'ipmi' hardware type's default deploy interface is 'iscsi'.
-    # This would change the default to 'direct':
     #IRONIC_DEFAULT_DEPLOY_INTERFACE=direct

     # Change this to alter the default driver for nodes created by devstack.